Hitsville U.S.A.

 "Hitsville U.S.A." is the nickname given to Motown's first headquarters and recording studio.
-The house (formerly a photographers' studio) is located at 2648 West Grand Boulevard in Detroit, Michigan, near the New Center area.
-The house was purchased by Motown founder Berry Gordy in 1959.
+The house (formerly a photographers' studio) is located at 2648 West Grand Boulevard in Detroit near the New Center area of the city.
+Motown founder Berry Gordy bought the house in 1959.

-After purchasing the house, Gordy converted it for use as the record label's administrative building and recording studio.
-Following mainstream success in the mid 1960s through mid 1970s, Gordy moved the label to Los Angeles and established the Hitsville West studio there, as a part of his focus on television and film production as well as music production.
+Gordy converted the house to use it as the record label's administrative building and recording studio.
+After finding mainstream success from the mid-1960s to the mid-1970s, Gordy moved the label to Los Angeles and established the Hitsville West studio working in television and film production as well as music production.

-Today, the “Hitsville U.S.A” property operates as the Motown Museum, which is dedicated to the legacy of the record label, its artists, and its music.
+Today, the "Hitsville U.S.A." property operates as the Motown Museum, which is dedicated to the legacy of the record label, its artists, and its music.
 The museum occupies the original house and an adjacent former residence.

 West Grand Boulevard

 In 1959, Gordy formed his first label, Tamla Records, and purchased the property that would become Motown's Hitsville U.S.A. studio.
 The photography studio located in the back of the property was modified into a small recording studio, which was open 22 hours a day (closing from 8 a.m. to 10 a.m. for maintenance), and the Gordys moved into the second-floor living quarters.
 Within seven years, Motown would occupy seven additional neighboring houses: